JLCarveth/log.js/README.md

 ```

 ## Usage
 The goal of log.js is to be dead simple to use.
-You can *almost* entirely replace `console.log` calls with `Logger.log` calls and that's it.
+Simplest use of log.js simply involves replacing `console.log` calls with `Logger.log` calls:
 ```
 import logger from 'log.js'; // Import the package

 const Logger = new Logger(); // Initialize the package

 [...]
-Logger.log({'message' : 'A request was made to /api/some/route.'});
+Logger.log('A request was made to /api/some/route.');
 ```
 This will return a nice JSON-formatted string to be output to STDOUT: